kimnle/T1A2-Portfolio/readme.md

 ## Functionality/features

-This is a responsive portfolio website that fuctions seamlessly on any device.
+This is a responsive portfolio website that functions seamlessly on any device.

 I designed the portfolio website to be simple, utilising black text for increased visibility against the main colour, yellow.